Sophie Stanbury Divorce: Why She Hasn’t Finalized Her Divorce Yet On ‘Ladies Of London’

 — SpeedDating (@Speeddatingtn) January 24, 2017

 On Ladies of London, Sophie Stanbury revealed that she and Alex had met when they were party animals.
-They would go out and party, and have fun with one another.
+They would go out and party and have fun with one another.
 This was essentially their relationship.
 When they had children, Alex continued to party while Sophie was forced to slow down and become a mother.
-She was waiting for him to stop partying and he didn’t take the family role seriously enough.
-This caused Sophie Stanbury to experience negative feelings towards him.
+She was waiting for him to stop partying, and he didn’t take the family role seriously enough.
+This caused Sophie Stanbury to experience negative feelings toward him.

 “You go through phases of being extremely angry, extremely happy, extremely hurt, extremely liberated, extremely lonely.
 There’s so many different feelings that go through you when you’re going through a separation.
-And I really tried to handle them in a kind of demure, appropriate way,” Sophie Stanbury explains to Bravo about her emotions as she was dealing with the divorce, sharing that she struggled to make sense with her feelings of negativity as her marriage came to an end.
+And I really tried to handle them in a kind of demure, appropriate way,” Sophie Stanbury explained to Bravo about her emotions as she was dealing with the divorce.

+Sophie shared that she struggled to make sense of her negative feelings as her marriage came to an end.

-“And I’m sure at times I didn’t, because you do have those moments of anger where you just throw something out there or object to something or you protest about the way somebody else is treating you or treating them or whatever,” Stanbury continued to Bravo‘s The Daily Dish.
+“And I’m sure at times I didn’t, because you do have those moments of anger where you just throw something out there or object to something or you protest about the way somebody else is treating you or treating them or whatever,” Stanbury continued to Bravo’s the Daily Dish.

 Of course, divorce cannot be done overnight.
-There are many feelings, money, custody issues and assets that have to be settled.
+There are feelings, money, custody issues, and assets that have to be settled.
 And Sophie Stanbury reveals that they had to wait until they were able to discuss their emotions and feelings with one another before settling some important issues.

 EXCLUSIVE: ‘Ladies of London’ Stars Sophie Stanbury and Julie Montagu Tease ‘Roller Coaster’ Drama to Come https://t.co/Rq7ouXhtdd pic.twitter.com/ARkPzCKqFc